People love to leap into political debates and disputes from the safety of their computers.

-The anonymity, immediacy and reach of the Internet gets people fired up about politics.
+And why not?
+The anonymity, immediacy and reach of the Internet fires people up about politics.
 That’s good, in a way.
-We’re more informed about issues, and more engaged as voters, than any time in our history.
+We’re probably more informed about issues, and more engaged as voters, than at any time in our history.

-In that same vein, Sunny Bunch, a writer for the right-leaning Washington Free Beacon, wrote this recently:
+In that same vein, Sonny Bunch, a writer for the right-leaning Washington Free Beacon, wrote this recently:

 I’d like to think I’m more tolerant about this sort of thing because I’m a conservative who loves pop culture.
 If I had to boycott every artist I disagreed with, well, my iPod would be pretty empty and my DVD shelves would be bare.
 Being tolerant of differing opinions is a defense mechanism, in a way: without tolerance for those I disagree with, I’d go nuts.